gdetor/rescience-c.github.io/03-edit.md

-The role of a scientific editor is to manage a submission from start to end, i.e.  from the initial acknowledgment request by the editor-in-chief to the final [publication](../read) (with DOI).
+The role of a scientific editor is to manage a submission from start to end, i.e.  from the initial acknowledgment request by the editor-in-chief to the final publication.
 As an editor, your goal is to help authors improve their submission in order to meet the journal's quality standards and to ensure that anyone can re-use the published code.
 Depending on the specific domain, an editor might request the article to follow best practices of the domain.

 ## Editor guidelines